MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding

-Despite the impressive performance achieved by existing motion generation methods~\cite{petrovich2022temos,zhang2022motiondiffuse,tevet2022human,petrovich2021action,zhuang2022music2dance}, current methods suffer from three major limitations: \textit{(1) Limited control conditions}.
-Existing approaches typically target only a single type of control condition, \textit{i.e.}, either textual descriptions or multiple frame poses.
-This narrow scope constrains their practical applications in scenarios that require the generation of motion sequences conditioned on both text descriptions and multiple key-frame human poses, \textit{e.g.}, social robotics and film animation. \textit{(2) Task-specific frameworks without general world knowledge}.
+Despite the impressive performance achieved by existing motion generation methods~\cite{petrovich2022temos,zhang2022motiondiffuse,tevet2022human,zhuang2022music2dance}, current methods suffer from three major limitations: \textit{(1) Limited control conditions}.
+Some text-to-motion approaches typically target only a single type of control condition, \textit{i.e.}, either textual descriptions or multiple frame poses.
+This narrow scope constrains their practical applications in scenarios that require the generation of motion sequences conditioned on both text descriptions and multiple key-frame human poses, \textit{e.g.}, social robotics and film animation.
+Although methods in \cite{cohan2024flexible,karunratanakul2023guided,xie2023omnicontrol,diller2024cg} aim to integrate additional control modalities, they treat control signals as separate modalities, neglecting to construct a unified multi-modal representation. \textit{(2) Task-specific frameworks without general world knowledge}.
 Existing models are often task-specific, such as diffusion-based and GPT-based frameworks~\cite{zhang2023t2m, chen2023executing,zhang2022motiondiffuse,guo2024momask}.
 These methods lack the adaptability needed for multiple tasks (e.g., captioning, in-betweening, prediction) and cannot fully leverage the world knowledge embedded in Large Language Models (LLMs).
-While recent work~\cite{jiang2023motiongpt, luo2024m} proposes unified frameworks, the full potential of LLMs in motion understanding and generation remains largely unexplored. \textit{(3) Body-only motion representations}.
+While recent efforts~\cite{jiang2023motiongpt, luo2024m} present unified frameworks, their reliance on relatively small language models means the broader potential of LLMs in motion understanding and generation remains unexplored. \textit{(3) Body-only motion representations}.
 Existing text-based motion generation solutions~\cite{zhang2023t2m,zhang2022motiondiffuse,zhang2023remodiffuse,guo2022generating,guo2024momask} primarily focus on generating body-only motions rather than holistic motions.
 However, their plausibility and expressiveness remain unsatisfactory in certain scenarios (\textit{e.g.}, sports activities and playing musical instruments), as important details of human motion—\textit{e.g.}, fine-grained hand gestures, are frequently overlooked.

-To overcome these limitations, we propose MotionGPT-2, a unified Large Motion-Language Model (LMLM) capable of handling diverse control signals, performing various motion-relevant tasks, and generating holistic human motions.
-The key innovations of MotionGPT-2 include: